 Substance abuse allows us to run from our feelings.
-If alcohol or drugs were the problem, simply getting off those substances would resolve the issue.
-The problem with addiction or substance abuse is that when drugs and alcohol are removed, the real issues a person has been running from begin to surface.
+If alcohol or drugs were the real problems, then simply getting off those substances would resolve the issue.
+The problem with addiction or substance abuse is that when drugs and alcohol are removed, the real issues a person has been running from will begin to surface.

-The following are some of the emotions individuals begin to feel in treatment.
+The following are some of the emotions individuals may begin to feel in treatment.
 These are not mutually exclusive states of being.
 Many people will feel several of these emotions at once or over the course of a day or week.

 Feeling shame might be an appropriate response to some of these actions.
 However, an inability to work through that shame will keep a person from moving forward in their life.
 Looking at the past with a realistic lens and beginning to set wrongs right is the beginning of healing.

 Frustration: Frustration is feeling upset or annoyed, often because we are unable to change something.
 Addicts and alcoholics are constantly frustrated in the early days of recovery.
 Not only are they forced to follow life’s and the treatment center’s rules, but they also frequently can’t get a good handle on their emotional state.

 Anger feels powerful and proactive.
 Grief, sadness, or fear can be overwhelming and lead a person to feel powerless over their lives.
 Working through anger with a therapist can be a productive way to uncover underlying issues.

 Trauma: Trauma is the shock of living through a greatly disturbing, often life-threatening experience.
 A large number of people who have a substance abuse disorder have experienced trauma that has not been resolved.
 Specialized therapy and coping tools are available for those with trauma in their life history.
 Those with severe trauma may be diagnosed with post-traumatic stress disorder (PTSD) and receive additional, specialized treatment.

 Lack of Self-Esteem: No one would expect an addict to feel good about themselves when they enter treatment.
 In the months or years preceding rehab, addicts often don’t accomplish much.
 They may have lost their jobs or their relationships.
 Their finances are often a mess.
 Their families are fed up.

 Terminal Uniqueness: This idea comes from 12-step programs and is well-applied in addiction treatment settings.
 Those with substance abuse problems very often feel that they are “different” or “the worst” in some way.
 They have taken horrible actions or been engaged in shameful activities and don’t want anyone else to know.

 Inability to Express or Identify Feelings: For most people with substance use disorders who have been pushing aside feelings for a long time, feelings will come up that they cannot identify.
-Or feelings will get for a short period “stuck” and cannot be expressed on demand.
+Or feelings will, for a short period, get “stuck” and cannot be expressed on demand.

-Where there is breath and even the smallest willingness to attempt recovery, there is reason to hope.
+Where there is breath, and even the smallest willingness to attempt recovery, there is a reason to hope.
 Death is not the inevitable outcome of substance abuse if treatment is sought.
-Every day on this side of the grass is a gift, and despite how one might feel in the first few weeks of treatment, one that is deserved.
+Every day on this side of the grass is a gift, and despite how one might feel in the first few weeks of treatment, it's one that is deserved.